⚠️⚠️⚠️

 #> # ℹ 80 more rows

-Notice the speed up even for this trivial toy analysis!
+Notice the speed up even for this trivial simulation pipeline!

 Parallelization across CPUs of multiple machines